 Pennsylvania Interfaith Power & Light depends on the hundreds of hours volunteered by extraordinary board members and supporters every year.
-Our staff is comprised of a part-time executive director, and a part-time program director, and we contract with a part-time administrator, an able book keeper and occasionally a project-linked organizer.
+Our team is comprised of part-time staff and contractors which include an executive director, an administrator, a bookkeeper, a policy engagement manager and a development associate.

 Together with the Board, our staff sees that our operations run smoothly and that we can reach out to congregations and people of faith throughout Pennsylvania.

-Email addressed to firstname.lastname@example.org will reach David, Cricket, and Stacey.
+Email addressed to email@example.com will reach David and Stacey.

 Current Staff and Contractors